Skip navigation

 Sign up

-Longshot major winners: Where Aaron Rai ranks amongst this century’s biggest surprises
+Longshot major winners: Where Aaron Rai ranks among century’s biggest surprises

 From a historic perspective, Aaron Rai’s win at Aronimink has a little bit of everything: First Englishman to hoist the Wanamaker since 1919, first time in a decade a non-American won the PGA Championship, and first time since the Masters started in 1934 that the year’s first two major winners are European players.